syncfusion-content/blazor-docs/blazor/getting-started/blazor-webassembly-dotnet-cli.md

 ---
 layout: post
-title: Getting started with Syncfusion Blazor - Blazor WebAssembly App in .NET Core CLI
+title: WebAssembly App in .NET Core CLI | Blazor | Syncfusion
-description: Check out the documentation for Getting started with Syncfusion Blazor
+description: Learn here about how to getting started with Syncfusion Blazor in WebAssembly App using .NET Core CLI.
 platform: Blazor
 component: Common
 documentation: ug